Smit-Kanpariya/calculator/README.md

 # Calculator

-This is a simple calculator web application developed as a practice project to demonstrate basic arithmetic operations.
+This is a simple calculator web application developed as a practice project to demonstrate basic arithmetic operations

 ## Features